zalando/tech-radar/docs/technologies/poetry.md

 * Occasional compatibility issues with some packages
 * Not as lightweight as more focused tools

 **Note:** This technology is recommended to be put on hold in favor of UV (https://github.com/astral-sh/uv), which offers similar functionality with significantly better performance.
-Organizations already using Poetry successfully can continue, but new projects should consider UV as the preferred alternative.
+Projects already using Poetry successfully can continue, but new projects should consider UV as the preferred alternative.